 NVE Schedules Conference Call on Third-Quarter Results

-/EIN News/ -- EDEN PRAIRIE, Minn., Jan.
-16, 2023 (GLOBE NEWSWIRE) -- NVE Corporation (Nasdaq: NVEC) announced that it plans to release its financial results for the quarter and nine months ended December 31, 2022 on Wednesday, January 25, 2023 after the close of the Nasdaq Regular Market.
+EDEN PRAIRIE, Minn., Jan.
+16, 2023 (GLOBE NEWSWIRE) -- NVE Corporation NVEC announced that it plans to release its financial results for the quarter and nine months ended December 31, 2022 on Wednesday, January 25, 2023 after the close of the Nasdaq Regular Market.
 The company will hold its quarterly conference call later that day at 4:00 p.m.
 Central Time.

 The quarterly call will be webcast live in a listen-only mode through the Investor Events page of NVE's Website (www.nve.com).
 An archive of the call will also be available on the NVE's Website.